Musashi Kokubun-ji: Modern Musashi Kokubun-ji

 The modern Musashi Kokubun-ji is located on a portion of the site.
 It claims to have been rebuilt by Nitta Yoshisada in 1335.
 The temple was reconstructed in 1751-1763.
 The temple is approximately 15-minutes on foot from Nishi-Kokubunji Station on the JR East Musashino Line.

-The main image of the temple, a standing statue of Yakushi Nyōrai, dates from the late Heian period to early Kamakura period and may be a survivor of the original temple.
+The main image of the temple, a standing statue of Yakushi Nyōrai, dates from the late Heian period to the early Kamakura period and may be a survivor of the original temple.
 It is a National Important Cultural Property.

-A standing bronze statue of Kannon Bosatsu and a green-glazed floral plate excavated from the grounds of the temple, have been designated a Tokyo Metropolitan Tangible Cultural Properties.
+A standing bronze statue of Kannon Bosatsu and a green-glazed floral plate excavated from the grounds of the temple have been designated as Tokyo Metropolitan Tangible Cultural Properties.
 Both are kept at the Musashi Kokubunji Temple Ruins Museum.